sqlhammer/SQLServerUnattendedInstalls/SQL-Server-12/Know Issues and Fixes.md

 - Now supports setting the FILESTREAM access level.
 - Granted more explicit control over folder directories.
 - All supported SQL Server versions are now available in one script.
+- Added prompt for ISSvcAccount.
+- Added prompt for FileStreamShareName if FileStreamLevel is set to 2 or 3.
+- Corrected various typos.